frankstepanski/node-express-course/week3/readme.md

 >Yes, more middleware!!! :partying_face:

 As with any other middleware function, you need to tell the Express app instance to use this feature.
-To enable the serving of static files add the code below to app.js file.
+To enable the serving of static files add the code below to app.js file:

 ```
 app.use(express.static("public"))